Divine judgment: Judaism

 Justice and righteousness are such essential attributes of God as to have led to the conviction upon every believer that every evil deed will meet with its due punishment.
 "Shall not the Judge of all the earth do righteous judgment?"
 (Gen. 18:25).
 Great catastrophes as Noah's flood, the destruction of Sodom and Gomorrah, the earthquake that swallowed up Korah and his followers, the plagues of Egypt and the evil that came upon other oppressors of Israel are represented in the Bible as Divine judgments.
 The end of history, therefore, was conceived to be the execution of the divine judgment upon all the nations.
 This divine judgment is to take place, according to the Biblical view, on earth, and is intended to be particularly a vindication of Israel.

 This Day of Judgment ("Day of the Lord") is portrayed vividly in the Book of Jubilees and particularly in Enoch.
 The leading idea in Enoch is that the Deluge was the first world-judgment, and that the final judgment of the world is to take place at the beginning or at the close of the Messianic kingdom.
 The one at the beginning of the Messianic kingdom is more national in its character; the one at the close is to consign all souls either to Paradise or to Gehenna.
 The fire of the latter consumes the wicked, the heathen often being represented as types of wickedness, while the Israelites are supposed to be saved by their own merit or by that of their fathers.
 The divine judgment described in the Testament of Abraham is one concerning all souls in the life to come.

 There is also a divine judgment which takes place in this world and is continual.
-"Man is judged daily," says R. Jose (Tosef., R. H. 13).
-According to the Mishnah, "There are four seasons of the year when the world is judged: in spring [Pesaḥ], in regard to the yearly produce; in early summer [Shabu'ot], in regard to the fruitage of the trees; on Sukkot, in regard to the winter's rain; and on New-Year's Day, when man is judged."
-It is owing to these views that the 1st of Tishri became-the Day of Judgment in the Jewish liturgy.
+"Man is judged daily," says Rabbi Yose.
+According to the Mishnah, "There are four seasons of the year when the world is judged: in spring (Passover) regarding the yearly produce; in early summer (Shavuot) regarding the fruit of the trees; on Sukkot regarding the winter's rain; and on Rosh Hashana, when man is judged."
+Due to these views, the 1st of Tishri became-the Day of Judgment in the Jewish liturgy.
 Not yet recognized as such in the time of Josephus and Philo, this season of repentance and penitential prayer removed from the Jew that gloom and dread of the Last Judgment Day so prevalent in Essene life and literature and gave to Jewish ethics its more practical, healthy character.